Antiquities seized in 2018 by New York authorities linked to archives of antiquities dealers connected to illicit trafficking offenses.

 €70 for both days’ sessions for university students providing proof of current enrollment in an academic program.

 Registration fees include entry to all conference sessions plus complimentary morning and afternoon refreshment breaks with coffee and light pastries.
-Registration for this event will remain open until June 15, 2018 subject to space limitations.
+Registration for this event will be handled through Eventbrite and will remain open until June 15, 2019 subject to space limitations.

 Optional Events with Fees (payable on site):

-✾ Themed “End of Prohibition” ice-breaker cocktail reception on Friday, June 22nd
+✾ Ice-breaker cocktail reception on Friday, June 21st

 italy.conference (at) artcrimeresearch.org